-For these matters, personal/sick leave days are provided each year.
-Part-time salaried employees receive five (5) paid personal/sick days. fulltime salaried employees receive seven (7) paid personal/sick days.
+For these matters, personal days are provided each year.
+Part-time permanent employees receive five (5) paid personal days.
+Full time permanent employees receive seven (7) paid personal days.

-After a salaried employee takes more than the allotted number of personal/sick days, the employee's pay may be reduced.
+After a salaried employee takes more than the allotted number of personal days, the employee's pay may be reduced.
 However, employees may be granted additional emergency leave without loss of pay should the circumstances of the emergency be in the nature of the following: